mLeveIST/SIRS/docs/INFRASTRUCTURE.md

 [Nyr/openvpn-install](https://github.com/Nyr/openvpn-install)
 just with a line commented out in order to pass input non-interactively.
 - `id_rsa/ id_rsa.pub`: keys for the ansible ssh password less setup.
-- `rootCA.crt / rootCA.key`: certificate and key for ou abstract CA:
+- `rootCA.crt / rootCA.key`: certificate and key for our abstract CA:

 Next you need to ssh into the Management Node by doing `vagrant ssh mgmt`.
 Change directory into the control shared